Europe’s 15 Biggest Airlines — May 2021 Edition

 easyJet is a British low-cost airline group with headquarters in London.
 The airline operates an aircraft fleet of more than 300 planes — mainly Airbus A319, A320, and A320. easyJet serves more than 130 destinations, mainly in Europe from various bases.
 The airline group has more than 14,000 employees.

 Vueling is a Spanish low-cost airline and part of the International Airlines Group (IAG).
 The carrier operates two hubs, one in Barcelona and one in Rome.
 Measured by fleet size (126 aircraft) and the number of destinations, Vueling is Spain’s largest airline.
-Vueling serves more than 100 destinations in Africa, Asia, Europe, and the Middle East.
+In addition, Vueling serves more than 100 destinations in Africa, Asia, Europe, and the Middle East.

 Ural Airlines is an airline based in Yekaterinburg, Sverdlovsk Oblast, Russia, that operates scheduled and chartered domestic and international flights out of Koltsovo International Airport.
 In 2018, the company transported nine million passengers.